-People do not always know what is wrong when they visit their physicians to have them treat unexplained symptoms of physical distress.
-Because illnesses and conditions manifest in many different ways, doctors must take a structured approach to diagnosis to develop appropriate treatment.
-Shortcuts in diagnostic practices can lead to injurious treatment — or no treatment at all.
+People often visit their physicians because of unexplained physical symptoms.
+Illnesses manifest in many different ways.
+Doctors must take a structured approach to diagnosis and treat their patients.
+Shortcuts in diagnostic practices can lead to failed treatment or no treatment at all.

-No one can expect guaranteed success from medical treatment, so treatment failure does not automatically indicate medical malpractice.
-But, healthcare providers have a responsibility to use patient histories, diagnostic testing, and other available resources to arrive at the most accurate diagnosis possible before initiating treatment.
-When doctors rush to start treatment, the consequences to patients can be severe as in the following examples:
+Treatment failure does not automatically indicate medical malpractice.
+Healthcare providers have a responsibility to their patients.
+Physicians use patient histories, diagnostic testing, and other available resources to arrive at the most accurate diagnosis possible before initiating treatment.
+When doctors rush to start treatment, the consequences to patients can be severe.
+For example:

 Studies by the U.S. Department of Health and Human Services found that clinicians often use shortcuts or “rules of thumb” when diagnosing a patient with common symptoms.
 These shortcuts lead to a failure to treat an illness correctly.
 Studies also identified poor teamwork and communication between physicians as factors in delayed or failed treatment.

 It is essentially a patient’s civil right to receive medical attention from doctors and hospitals.
 Doctors owe their patients a duty of care in deciding weather to undertake a case.
 They owe a duty of care deciding appropriate treatment.
 Finally, they owe a duty of care in administering that treatment.

 The Emergency Medical Treatment and Labor Act (EMTALA) is a federal law that requires emergency departments to stabilize and treat anyone in need without discrimination.
 It is unlawful to turn away patients due to their insurance status, ability to pay, race, creed, national origin, or color.